10 Free or Cheap Things to Do in Whanganui

 Location: Watt Street, just off Victoria Avenue.

 3. Watch glass blowing artists in action

-Art is a big thing in Wanganui, but more significantly, glass blowing!
-Watch the glass blowers operating at the hot kilns at the Chronicle Glass Studio.
+Art is a big thing in Whanganui, but more significantly, glass blowing!
+Watch the glassblowers operating at the hot kilns at the Chronicle Glass Studio.

 Location: Rutland Street